-Indicator 2: Subgro Subgroup measures percentile rank) comp Points assigned for e measures 2.1, 2.2, ar Points Measure Description Elem High 2.1 Subgroup Growth of Highest- Performing Students (Q4) Students are compared to all students statewide serving the same grade levels, based on the Growth results calculated by NM PED for Q4 students.
-25 25 2.2 Subgroup Growth of Middle- Performing Students (Q2/3) Schools are compared to all students statewide serving the same grade levels, based on the Growth results calculated by NM PED for Q2/3 students.
-25 25 2.3 Subgroup Growth of Lowest- Performing Students (Q1) Schools are compared to all students statewide serving the same grade levels, based on Growth results calculated by NM PED for Q1 students.
+Measure Description Elem High Highest- Performing Students are compared to all students statewide serving the same grade levels, based on the Growth results calculated by NM PED for Q4 students.
+25 25 Middle- Performing Schools are compared to all students statewide serving the same grade levels, based on the Growth results calculated by NM PED for Q2/3 students.
+25 25 Lowest- Performing Schools are compared to all students statewide serving the same grade levels, based on Growth results calculated by NM PED for Q1 students.
 25 25 2.4 Subgroup Proficiency Students are compared to all students statewide serving the same grade levels, based on subgroup proficiency rates for all eligible subgroups.
-25 25

-Indicator 3: School-Specific Goals The performance framework allows for the inclusion of additional rigorous, valid and reliable indicators (as determined by the PEC) proposed by a charter school to augment external evaluations of its performance.
+25 25 reliable indicators (as det fic Goals ork allows for the inclusion of additional rigorous, valid and ermined by the PEC) proposed by a charter school to tions of its performance.
 (1978 NMSA§22-8B-9.1(C).)
-Points Measure Description Elem High School identified Mission Specific Goals, not to exceed two goals.
-Charter schools shall propose mission-specific goals that are specific, measurable and rigorous, School- proposed goals are subject to approval by the PEC and are incorporated into charter contracts.
+Poi ints Measure Description Elem High School identified Mission Specific Goals, not to exceed two goals.
+Charter schools shall propose mission-specific goals that are specific, measurable and rigorous, School-proposed goals are subject to approval by the PEC and are incorporated into charter contracts.
 Not more than two goals will be used.
 The goals must appear on the NM Spotlight Dashboard to be measurable as a SMART goal.
-PEC guidance for setting school goals: 1.
-Use a SMART goal format (Specific, Measureable, Achievable, Relevant, and Time-bound) 2.
-Include metrics and measures using the following criteria: "Exceeds standards," "Meets standards," "Does not meet standards," and "Falls far below standards."
-3. Set goals that augment external evaluations of school performance and do not duplicate existing 100 100 framework measures.

-- Goals must be able to be documented and supported using objective, verifiable evidence of results. - 5.
-Mission specific goals must be distinct from ESSA indicators 1 and 2 - 6.
-If using additional assessments: - a.
-Proficiency and growth targets must be distinct and measured separately. - Assessments need to be rigorous and reliable.
-The data will need to be reported on the NM Spotlight Dashboard, in a format useable by PED. - c.
-Additional assessments must be aligned to school mission. - 7.
+PEC guidance for setting school goals: Use a SMART goal format (Specific, Measureable, Achievable, Relevant, and Time-bound) Include metrics and measures using the following criteria: "Exceeds standards," "Meets standards," "Does not meet standards," and "Falls far below standards."
+Set goals that augment external evaluations of school performance and do not duplicate existing framework measures.
+Goals must be able to be documented and supported using objective, verifiable evidence of results.
+Mission specific goals must be distinct from ESSA indicators 1 and 2 If using additional assessments: Proficiency and growth targets must be distinct and measured separately.
+Assessments need to be rigorous and reliable.
+The data will need to be reported on the NM Spotlight Dashboard, in a format useable by PED.
+100 100

+Additional assessments must be aligned to school mission.
 Reading and math goals are already included within indicators 1 and 2.
 If two goals are included, the score on this measure will be the average of the two ratings.
-There are four rating categories:

-- 1) Exceeds = 100 pts

-- 2) Meets = 75 pts

-- 3) Does not meet = 25 pts

-- 4) Falls far below = 0 pts
+There are four rating categories: Exceeds = 100 pts Meets = 75 pts Does not meet = 25 pts Falls far below = 0 pts